Haripriya-a07/Todo_TaskManagemnet/README.md

 A cross-platform mobile todo application built with React Native (Expo) featuring Google authentication, offline support, and comprehensive task management capabilities.

+**Note**: This project is a part of a hackathon run by https://www.katomaran.com

 ## Features

 ### Authentication